Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

 On the whole, the answer is yes.
 The 6.8in screen feels massive, especially because it cascades over the sides of the device.
 It's an OLED panel, so colours and contrast are excellent, and its corners are less rounded off, making content appear more cinematic.

 But that camera notch can be distracting, especially when watching full-screen.
 The curved screen tends to catch more reflections, and colours run a little hot, even in 'natural' mode.

 There's no headphone jack (a first for the Note range), and no adapter in the box.
 The bundled AKG headphones are better than average but we'd still suggest upgrading if this will be your main music player.
-But, the speakers are situated well - so your fingers don't block them while gaming, and they also present an impressively broad soundstage.
+But the speakers are well situated, so your fingers don't block them while gaming, and they also present an impressively broad soundstage.

 The Galaxy Note 10 Plus might not be the very best mobile music and movie machine around, but it does a good enough job to warrant a closer look.

-Read the full review: Samsung Galaxy Note 10 Plus
+Read the full Samsung Galaxy Note 10 Plus review.

 If you find all these Pixel models a bit confusing, we don't blame you.
 The Pixel 3a XL is a 2019 model, around the mid-tier of Google's phone line-up, as indicated by the 'a'.
 And that 'XL' means it has a big screen.

 It has a number of flagship features, a 3.5mm headphone jack, and a very tempting price.
 The OLED screen produces a crisp and punchy picture – and you get a big battery and plenty of power at your disposal.

 Its plastic body feels a little cheap compared to high-end alternatives, but for this money that's to be expected.

 The camera gives great results and is a cinch to use.
 Google has always struck a good balance between offering plenty of modes without overwhelming the user, and that's certainly the case here.